MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-winRT.md

 };
 ```

-Build the solution for **Release > ARM64** to build the DLL to the child directory ARM64/Release/HoloLensWinrtDLL from the DLL solution.
+5. Build the solution for **Release > ARM64** to build the DLL to the child directory ARM64/Release/HoloLensWinrtDLL from the DLL solution.

 ## Adding the WinRT binary to Unreal
 Linking and using a DLL in Unreal requires a C++ project.
-If you're using a Blueprint project, it can be converted to a C++ project by adding a C++ class:
+If you're using a Blueprint project, it can be easily converted to a C++ project by adding a C++ class:

-1. In the Unreal editor, open **File > New C++ Class…**
-2. Create a new **Actor** named **WinrtActor** to run the code in the DLL:
+1. In the Unreal editor, open **File > New C++ Class…** and create a new **Actor** named **WinrtActor** to run the code in the DLL:

 ![Configuring the DLL](images/unreal-winrt-img-04.png)

 > [!NOTE]
-> A solution has now been created in the same directory as the uproject file along with a new build script: Source/ConsumeWinRT/ConsumerWinRT.Build.cs.
+> A solution has now been created in the same directory as the uproject file along with a new build script named Source/ConsumeWinRT/ConsumerWinRT.Build.cs.

-3. Open the solution and browse for **Games/ConsumeWinRT/Source/ConsumeWinRT**:
+2. Open the solution, browse for the **Games/ConsumeWinRT/Source/ConsumeWinRT** folder, and open **ConsumeWinRT.build.cs**:

 ![Configuring the DLL](images/unreal-winrt-img-05.png)

 ### Linking the DLL
-Open **ConsumeWinRT.build.cs** and add a property to find the include path for the DLL (the directory containing HoloLensWinrtDLL.h).
-The DLL is in a child directory to this, so this property will be used as the binary root dir:
+1. In **ConsumeWinRT.build.cs**, add a property to find the include path for the DLL (the directory containing HoloLensWinrtDLL.h).
+The DLL is in a child directory to the include path, so this property will be used as the binary root dir:

 ```cpp
 public class ConsumeWinRT : ModuleRules